akarsai/akarsai.github.io/project.md

 and it is this optimization where our story begins!

-to make the mathematical models more accurate, we aim for dynamical systems that have a specific structure. in the past, physical laws behind the phenomena have often been neglected. one example is the principle of energy conservation, which states that energy can not be created. as all real-world phenomena follow this law, models that aim for high accuracy should incorporate this principle. one approach to achieve this is by modeling with **port-hamiltonian** systems. these systems are a special class of dynamical systems that stem from energy-based modeling.
+to make the mathematical models more accurate, we aim for dynamical systems that have a specific structure. as a motivation, we can think of the principle of energy conservation, which states that energy can not be created. as all real-world phenomena follow this law, models that aim for high accuracy should incorporate this principle. one approach to achieve this is by modeling with **port-hamiltonian** systems. these systems are a special class of dynamical systems that stem from energy-based modeling.